Leslie6kkk/Leslie6kkk/README.md

 ### Hi there 👋 This is Leslie (Xiaoke Li)!

-- 🔭 I just graduated with my Masters' in Electrical and Computer Engineering at the University of Waterloo.
+- 🔭 I have 1 yoe in CA software industry and a Masters' degree in Electrical and Computer Engineering from the University of Waterloo.
 - 😄 I am actively searching for junior software developer positions in CA right now!

 - 📫 Please Contact me by Phone / Email: (+1)2265811950 / xiaokeli2020@gmail.com